Negative Tarot Cards: Warning Signs of Your Tarot Readings

 If you’ve been doing tarot readings for any time at all, you’re probably familiar with the common negative tarot cards.
 Here’s a list to get you started, and also how you may be able to reframe those cards if they come up in your next reading.

-Commonly depicted as a hooded figure, the Grim Reaper or a scythe, Death typically indicates loss, grief or some kind of end.
-But instead of looking on the dark side, Death can also mean a fresh start, rebirth or something new.
+Commonly depicted as a hooded figure, the Grim Reaper, or a scythe, the Death card sends chills down the beginner tarot reader’s spine.
+This card typically indicates loss, grief, or some kind of end.
+However, Death can also be a very positive card.
+Death upright can mean a fresh start, rebirth, or something new.

-Most people see The Tower as one of those negative tarot cards that speaks to destruction or disaster.
-However, you can use it to indicate a breakthrough or overcoming a challenging life event or situation.
+Most people see the Tower as one of those negative tarot cards that speaks to destruction or disaster.
+It often signifies an external change that is out of your control, one that is abrupt and overwhelming.
+In some circumstances, The Tower means your life will change.
+This doesn’t always have to represent change for the worse, though.
+The Tower can indicate a breakthrough or overcoming a challenging life event or situation.

 Three of Swords